Redmi Go to Go on Sale via Flipkart and Mi.com Sale at 2pm Today

-Redmi Go, Xiaomi's most affordable smartphone till date with a price in India of Rs.
-4,499, will go on sale via Flipkart and Mi.com at 2pm today.
-This will be Redmi Go's second sale, after Friday's opening day sale.
-The smartphone, which runs Android Go, packs 8GB of internal storage and 1GB of RAM.
+Redmi Go, which is Xiaomi's most affordable phone till date in India, will go on sale via Flipkart and Mi.com at 2pm today.
+Priced at Rs.
+4,499, this will be Redmi Go's second sale, after Friday's opening day sale.
+The smartphone, which runs Android Go optimised for low-end hardware, packs 8GB of internal storage and 1GB of RAM.
 The Redmi Go features a 3000mAh battery and will be available to buy online in Blue and Black colours during Monday's sale.

 The Redmi Go price in India has been set at Rs.
 4,499 for the 1GB RAM/ 8GB inbuilt storage variant.
 For now, the 1GB RAM/ 16GB inbuilt storage variant has not been launched in the country.
 It will be made available in two colour variants — Black and Blue.